-Watford in talks with Forest Green manager Edwards
+Watford target Edwards leaves Forest Green

-Rob Edwards: Watford in talks with Forest Green boss after promotion success
+Rob Edwards: Watford in talks with former Forest Green boss after promotion success

 Last updated on .From the section Watford

-Watford are in advanced talks with Forest Green Rovers boss Rob Edwards about becoming their next manager.
+Watford are expected to appoint Rob Edwards as the club's new manager after Forest Green Rovers confirmed his exit.

-Current manager Roy Hodgson is set to leave the club at the end of the season, having failed to prevent relegation from the Premier League.
+Roy Hodgson is set to leave the Hornets at the end of the season, having failed to prevent relegation from the Premier League.

-Edwards, who led Forest Green Rovers to the League Two title last week, has emerged as a replacement.
+Forest Green, who won the League Two title last week, said negotiations between Watford and Edwards took place "behind our backs".

-The former Wolves defender took over at Rovers last summer, having previously coached England's youth teams.

-But it is understood that Forest Green Rovers have received no official approach for Edwards, which has infuriated owner Dale Vince.
+"We thank Rob for all his work at Forest Green Rovers - forgive him the manner of his departure and wish him well."

+Speaking to Sky Sports, Forest Green owner Dale Vince said: "Watford advised Rob not to tell us, specifically.
+That doubles down on the deceit.
+Deceit is part of a culture that comes from the top."

-Edwards, 39, could become the club's eighth permanent manager since the start of 2018.
+Edwards, 39, could become Watford's eighth permanent manager since the start of 2018.

-He took over at Forest Green in June 2021 and led the side to a first promotion from League Two, having entered the Football League in 2017.
+He took over at Rovers last summer, having previously coached England's youth teams.

+The former Wales international led Forest Green to a first promotion from League Two, having entered the Football League in 2017.

+"Rob was a key part of the team that gained promotion to League one this season," Forest Green said.
+"We're disappointed that our support, loyalty and honesty towards Rob has been repaid in this way."

-The former Wales international has previously managed Wolves on an interim basis and Telford United full-time.
+Edwards has previously managed Wolves on an interim basis and Telford United full-time.

 He left Telford to work as a coach in the England Under-20s setup, eventually being named head coach of the country's Under-16s side from 2020 before his move to Forest Green.